 On the day of the court hearing, Verena is nervous.
 Her lawyer points out Sawayo to the judge, explains that Verena has already introduced measures to comply with the European Court's ruling.

 Although the obligation to record hours has not yet been included in federal law, the judge actually refers to the ECJ in his ruling.
-Nevertheless, he rules in Verena's favour: although she has to pay Hannah for the remaining days of holiday, she does not have to pay her for the more than two hundred hours of overtime.
-The judge stresses that he will show mercy before justice because Verena has shown good will.
+Nevertheless, he rules in Verena's favor: although she must pay Hannah for the remaining vacation days, she does not have to pay for the more than two hundred hours of overtime.
+The judge emphasizes that he will show mercy before justice because Verena has shown good will.
 If she had not introduced Sawayo before the court hearing, she would have had to pay at least part of the overtime.

 "I was incredibly relieved," even thinking about the verdict, Verena breathed a noticeable sigh of relief.
 "I wouldn't have wanted to pay Hannah a single hour of overtime.
 I wouldn't have begrudged her that fraud."

 "I do everything with Read and Sign now."

 Since the incident, things have changed for Verena.
 "I've shed some of my idealism.
 I think much more entrepreneurially now."
 Verena still makes agreements together with the team, but puts them in writing and has them confirmed by her employees.
 "I only do everything with Read and Sign now.
 That's my favorite tool at Sawayo anyway.
 Despite having a home office, I can reach everyone with it.
 Everything is documented and archived."

 Verena advises other entrepreneurs to document everything from the start and to take European laws seriously - even if they are not yet in German law books.
 "And it's best to get Sawayo right away, too," she says with a laugh, "that saves time, gives security and transparency."